HeronErin/rug-clone/README.md

 (at your option) any later version.
 See the full text of the [GNU LGPL][lgpl] and [GNU GPL][gpl] for details.

+## Version 1.0.0 coming soon

+Version 0.10.0 is meant to be the last release before version 1.0.0.
+Unless some major issue is discovered, version 1.0.0 will be like version 0.10.0 with all the deprecated items removed.

 ## Getting started

 ### Setting up the crate